-&lt;sup>1 Came into force on 29 April 1958, one month after the exchange of the instruments of ratification at Moscow, in accordance with article 26.
+1 Came into force on 15 January 1958, the thirtieth day following the date of the exchange of the instruments of ratification at Moscow, in accordance with article 25.

-- 1. The diplomatic mission of the sending country shall present to the Ministry of Foreign Affairs of the receiving country the consular letter of appointment setting forth the consul's citizenship, rank, surname and first name, the consular district for which he will be responsible, and his duty station. - 2.
-The consul may not enter upon his duties until the Government of the receiving country has recognized him in that capacity.
+- 2. The consul may not enter upon his duties until the Government of the receiving country has recognized him in that capacity.
 Such recognition shall be granted in the form of an exequatur issued after the letter of appointment has been presented. - 3.
-After the consul has been recognized, the authorities of the receiving country shall make the necessary arrangements to enable the consul to perform his duties and to enjoy the exemptions and privileges to which he is entitled under this Convention and under the laws of the receiving country.
+After the consul has been recognized, the authorities of the receiving country shall make the necessary arrangements to enable the consul to perform his duties and enjoy the exemptions and privileges to which he is entitled under this Convention and under the laws of the receiving country.

-- 1. In the event of the consul's absence, illness or death, the sending country may authorize an officer of its diplomatic mission, or a consular officer of the consulate concerned or of another consulate, to take temporary charge of the consulate; the officer's name shall be communicated beforehand to the Ministry of Foreign Affairs of the receiving country. - 2.
+- 1. The function of a consul shall terminate on recall, by withdrawal of his exequatur or in case of his death. - 2.
+In the event of the consul's recall, the withdrawal of his exequatur, his death, absence or illness, the sending country may authorize an officer of its diplomatic mission, or a consular officer of the consulate concerned or of another consulate, to take temporary charge of the consulate; the officer's name shall be communicated beforehand to the Ministry of Foreign Affairs of the receiving country. - 3.
 A person accepted as being in temporary charge of a consulate shall enjoy the rights and privileges accorded to consuls by this Convention.

 - 1. For the purposes of this Convention, the term "consulate" means a consulate-general, consulate, vice-consulate or consular agency, and the term "consul" means a consul-general, consul, vice-consul or consular agent. - 2.
 The term "consular staff" means the consul, consular officers and consular employees. - 3.
 The term "consular officers" means the consulate secretaries, advisers and trainees. - 4.
-The term "consular employees" means chief clerks, translators, shorthand-typists, bookkeepers, housekeepers, etc.
+The term "consular employees" means chief clerks, translators, shorthand typists, bookkeepers, housekeepers, chauffeurs, etc.